 If you decide to stay with Original Medicare, you can enroll in a Medicare Supplement plan in order to cover the costs that Original Medicare does not.
 For prescription needs, you can also enroll in a Part D plan to cover drug costs.

 Medicare Advantage Plans

-Medicare Advantage Plans, or part C of Medicare, include all benefits and services covered under Part A and Part B. It is ran by Medicare-approved private insurance companies, and is an alternative to original Medicare.
-To receive Part C benefits, you must be enrolled in Part A and B. Medicare advantage plans usually include Medicare prescription drug coverage (Part D) as part of the plan.
+Medicare Advantage Plans, or Part C of Medicare, include all benefits and services covered under Part A and Part B. It is run by Medicare-approved private insurance companies and is an alternative to original Medicare.
+To receive Part C benefits, you must be enrolled in Part A and B. Medicare Advantage plans usually include Medicare prescription drug coverage (Part D) as part of the plan.

 If you have a Medicare Advantage Plan, you cannot enroll in a Medicare Supplement Plan.
 However, if your Medicare Advantage Plan does not include drug coverage, you can enroll in a separate Part D plan.